Co-founder and senior product developer / Rocketspark - Cambridge, New Zealand

 - Bachelor of Electronic Commerce

-While studying towards a Bachelor of Electronic Commerce at Waikato, Lee Reichardt and three of his friends started their own web design agency in Cambridge, Rocketspark.co.nz.
+While studying for a degree in digital business at Waikato, Lee Reichardt and three of his friends started their own web design agency in Cambridge, Rocketspark.co.nz.

 Their leap of faith has paid off, with Rocketspark named the most innovative 'add-on' by accounting software firm Xero at the Xerocon event in London in 2015.